zotoio/x-fidelity/README.md

 - Implementation of GitHub webhook to update local config
 - New cache routes: clearcache and viewcache
 - JSON schema validation for archetypes and rules
-- Input validation using Joi for URL parameters and telemetry data
+- Input validation for URL parameters and telemetry data
 - Helmet middleware for improved security headers
 - Rate limiting on the Express server
 - Refactored ConfigManager with static methods and caching